COALAIP/specs/README.md

-As lots of the users' data will be saved on public ledgers - meaning the user is required to sign the meta data they're submitting - we'll need to make sure to map their cryptographical identity to their registered identity.
+As lots of the users' data will be saved on public ledgers - meaning the user is required to sign the metadata they're submitting - we'll need to make sure to map their cryptographical identity to their registered identity.
 Luckily, the [Friend of a Friend Project](http://www.foaf-project.org/) has us covered already by providing [an RDF ontology for signing RDF documents using Public Key Cryptography](http://xmlns.com/wot/0.1/), called Web of Trust RDF.
 Integrating this ontology into